 - Change and Crisis in Universities: Research, Education, and Equity in Uncertain Times

 Public School: Art in the City

 Tuesdays, 12-3pm at different locations around NYC

-Led by an artist (Paul Ramirez-Jonas) with a long track record of working in the public sphere, and an art historian (Claire Bishop) who has published on participatory and political art, the course will draw upon the rich history of New York as a context for radical artistic production in public space since the 1960s.
-We will be looking at (and sometimes retracing the steps of) artists who in previous decades took over abandoned buildings, worked on the streets, or collaborated with workers, and testing these gestures against contemporary investigations of the city and its unspoken codes of behaviour, legal frameworks, and social restrictions.
+Led by an artist and an art historian, the course will draw upon the rich history of New York as a context for radical artistic production in public space since the 1960s.
+We will be looking at (and sometimes retracing the steps of) artists who in previous decades took over abandoned buildings, collaborated with city workers, performed in the streets and on the rooftops, and thereby investigated the city’s unspoken codes of behaviour.

 This post-studio course is designed to encourage the production of art outside the gallery.
-It is designed for a maximum of fifteen graduate students, primarily drawn from MFA Studio at the senior colleges, but also open to students from other disciplines who make a good case for taking it.
+It is designed primarily for MFA students at the senior colleges, but is also open to students from other disciplines who make a good case for taking it.

 Participatory Action Research in the Borderlands: Research and Pedagogy for the Americas